top of page

 * Must be a WABA approved course.

-** This must comprise 100 hours of combined theory and face-to-face supervised practical training in Shiatsu, Massage, or any other touch-based therapy from the following: Swedish Massage | Deep Tissue Massage | Myofascial Release | Trigger Point Therapy | Sports Massage | Lymphatic Drainage Massage | Remedial Massage | Thai Massage | Shiatsu | Zen Shiatsu | Tui Na (Chinese therapeutic massage) | Lomi Lomi (Hawaiian massage)| Craniosacral & Subtle Touch Therapies | Structural & Movement-Oriented Bodywork: Rolfing® Structural Integration, Hellerwork, Feldenkrais Method® (Functional Integration hands-on), Alexander Technique (hands-on component) , Trager Approach®, Ortho-Bionomy®.
+** This must comprise 100 hours of face-to-face supervised practical training in Shiatsu, Massage, or any other touch-based therapy from the following: Swedish Massage | Deep Tissue Massage | Myofascial Release | Trigger Point Therapy | Sports Massage | Lymphatic Drainage Massage | Remedial Massage | Thai Massage | Shiatsu | Zen Shiatsu | Tui Na (Chinese therapeutic massage) | Lomi Lomi (Hawaiian massage)| Craniosacral & Subtle Touch Therapies | Structural & Movement-Oriented Bodywork: Rolfing® Structural Integration, Hellerwork, Feldenkrais Method® (Functional Integration hands-on), Alexander Technique (hands-on component) , Trager Approach®, Ortho-Bionomy®.

 CERTIFIED WATSU PRACTITIONER